FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Experiments

 \subsection{Evaluation of optimization speed}

-As a reconstruction method that supports per-scene optimization, FSFSplatter achieves high reconstruction accuracy from the initial stage due to its well-structured Gaussian dense initialization.
-Consequently, FSFSplatter attains remarkably short optimization iteration times.
-As shown in Table \ref{tbl-time-1}, we evaluate the optimization speed of FSFSplatter and other per-scene optimization-based reconstruction algorithms on Replica datasets.
+As a reconstruction method that supports per-scene optimization, FSFSplatter achieves high reconstruction accuracy from the initial stage due to well-geometry Gaussian dense initialization.
+Consequently, FSFSplatter attains remarkably short optimization iterations.
+As shown in \cref{tbl-time-1}, we evaluate the optimization speed of FSFSplatter and other per-scene reconstruction algorithms on Replica datasets.